-In Brazil there are three Quilombola communities-made up of approximately 2,000 people-residing near the company's Potash operations in the state of Sergipe.
+In Brazil there are three Quilombola communities-made up of approximately 650 people-residing near the company's Potash operations in the state of Sergipe.
 There were no reported incidents related to violations of the Quilombolas' rights in the period covered by this report.
 As a legal requirement prior to future Potash project development in Sergipe, Mosaic participated in a process with the Quilombola population to develop the Basic Environmental Plan for Quilombos (PBAQ) of Terra Dura, Patioba and Canta Galo.
 This collaborative process, as well as the outcome, were overseen and validated by public authorities.
+An Indigenous community of Mbya Guarani resides near our Fospar facility in Brazil.
+In 2019, we engaged this group in efforts to help preserve their customs and culture.
+There were no reported incidents related to violations of their rights in the period covered by this report.